faiyazthullask/faiyazthullask/README.md

 ### Hi there 👋

-This is Faiyaz, a recent grad from Portland State University and a passionate software developer.
-I'm interested in problem solving and programming.

-Actively looking for full-time roles in Software Engineering.

-Ping me at: faiyaz@pdx.edu or faiyazshaik03@gmail.com
+I'm Faiyaz, a Software Engineer at Goldman Sachs and a graduate of Portland State University.

+I thrive on solving complex problems, writing clean, efficient code, and turning innovative ideas into reality.
+Whether it’s crafting elegant solutions or collaborating on exciting projects, I’m all about creating meaningful impact through technology.

+Feel free to reach out to me at faiyazshaik03@gmail.com!